 - Area under Better Cotton cultivation = 2,000 hectares

-Learn more about key environmental, economic and social indicators achieved by licensed Better Cotton farmers in our annual Harvest Reports.
+Learn more about key environmental, economic and social indicators achieved by licensed BCI Farmers in our annual Harvest Reports.
 The first Kazakhstan Harvest Report will be published here soon.

 Partnering for Change